AaTekle/LSTM_Forecasting/README.md

 I prepare sequences from the last 60 days’ data to predict the next day’s price.
 This step converts the data into a series of sequences, which are then transformed into PyTorch tensors for use in the LSTM model.

 ### 4. Model Training and Results
 I define an LSTM model with one hidden layer and a fully connected output layer.
-Using a Mean Squared Error (MSE) loss function and an Adam optimizer, I train the model on GPU (if available) for 100 epochs.
+Using a Mean Squared Error (MSE) loss function and an Adam optimizer, I train the model on GPU (two NVIDIA T4 Tensor Core GPUs) for 100 epochs.
 Here are the training results and model accuracy:

 - **Initial Loss**: 10.3%
 - **Loss after 10 Epochs**: 4.1%